How to get to Koh Lanta

 One way to make your transfer cheaper would be to find some other people who are going to Koh Lanta and offer to share a taxi.
 If there are a few of you, you could hire a private mini van for the same price.

-Bus and minivan: A cheaper option is to catch the public bus from the airport to Krabi town, leaving every half hour and then take a minivan from Krabi town to Koh Lanta, this costs around 350 baht and is all linked through the ticket office at the airport where you book all transport.
-This method can be a little time consuming, as you have to backtrack to Krabi, to catch a minivan to Koh Lanta.
+Bus and minivan: A cheaper option is to catch the public bus from the airport to Krabi town, leaving every half hour and then take a minivan from Krabi town to Koh Lanta, this costs around 300-400 baht and is all linked through the ticket office at the airport where you book all transport.
+This method can be a little time consuming, as you often have to backtrack to Krabi, to catch a minivan to Koh Lanta.

 It is possible to pre book a minivan pickup from the airport, which would eliminate having to back track into Krabi and waiting around for connections.
 You must book this in advance (0816063591) and it only costs 200 baht.
 They will drop you at your accommodation in Koh Lanta, but only as far as Khlong Nin, if you are staying further south than that, it will cost an extra 100 baht.

 Passenger ferry: If you arrive at Krabi in the morning a more scenic option would be to take the passenger ferry from Klong Ji rad pier, about 5km out of Krabi town.
 You will have to take a taxi to the pier.
 There is only one ferry a day, and it leaves at 11 am and arrives in Saladan 2 hours later, where you will be greeted by waiting tuk tuk drivers to take you to your accommodation, unless you have arranged a pick up service with you hotel prior to your arrival.
-The cost of the ferry is 550 baht one way.
+The cost of the ferry is around 550 baht one way.

-Speedboat transfer: For those of you who don’t want to wait around, or sit on a cramped mini van or ferry, or for those who have an early flight, and cant risk delays with the car ferry queues, then this may be the service for you.(First transfer at 6.30 am getting you to the airport by 8 am) This is a relatively new service and offers a much faster, more unique and luxurious transfer experience.
+Speedboat transfer: For those of you who don’t want to wait around, or sit on a cramped mini van or ferry, or for those who have an early flight, and cant risk delays with the car ferry queue, then this may be the service for you.(First transfer at 6.30 am getting you to the airport by 8 am) This is a relatively new service and offers a much faster, more unique and luxurious transfer experience.
 It is also great value at 1 950 baht per person, (not so good if your alone, as you would have to pay for a minimum of two people).
 The price includes pick up from Krabi airport by air-conditioned mini van, drop off at the car ferry port, where you take a 15 minute speedboat journey over to Koh Lanta.
 You will be picked up and dropped at your hotel.
 The total journey time for this is 1.5 hours, and tickets should be booked in advance.

 Getting to Koh Lanta Yai from Trang